pankajkmishra/NodeLab/readme.md

+2025: You can also use this package for testing physics-informed neural networks, DeepOnets and other neural operators for solving PDEs

 Mishra, Pankaj K (2019).
 NodeLab: A MATLAB package for meshfree node-generation and adaptive refinement.
 Journal of Open Source Software, 4(40), 1173, https://doi.org/10.21105/joss.01173